 Spiced Butternut Squash

-Stir in the brown sugar, butter and cilantro until squash is well coated.
-Makes about 8 cups or 12 accompaniment servings.
+- Stir in the brown sugar, butter and cilantro until squash is well coated.

 Pumpkin pie is the classic Thanksgiving dessert.
 I sure do look forward to it all year, but try this pie, too.
 And if you want to have some fun, don't tell anyone that it's not pumpkin or sweet potato.
 Let everyone take a taste, then ask them to guess what kind of pie it is.
 Do you think anyone will guess that it's butternut squash?